Pence: Trump has made "no decision" on declaring a national emergency

 Trump on Friday first suggested declaring a national emergency to reallocate existing, "un-obligated" Defense Department funds toward the building of a border wall.
 Legal experts told NBC News that such a move was likely to face legal challenges.

-With hundreds of thousands of federal workers furloughed during the shutdown, Pence said he believes Trump "is very sensitive and grateful for all the public servants across this government."
+With hundreds of thousands of federal workers furloughed or working without pay during the shutdown, Pence said he believes Trump "is very sensitive and grateful for all the public servants across this government."

 The vice president added that there was "no reason why" those workers' paychecks "shouldn't go out on schedule on Friday."